wildgracevideo/wildgracevideo-website/content/services/services.md

         and shoot logistics—completely done for you.
 No stress, no hassle.
       title: Done-For-You Production Plan
       value: "Value: $1,500"
+      items:
+        - title: Get a fully customized outline of the video deliverables aligned with your goals.
+        - title: Entire shoot day schedule is organized, with a clear, efficient plan that minimizes stress and maximizes results providing peace of mind out from talent to locations to take it all off of your plate.
+        - title: Designed to save you time, eliminate overwhelm, and maximize impact.
     - title: High-Impact Shoot Day
       description: Cameras roll!
 We’ll capture all your content in one efficient, high-impact shoot day.
 With just four filming days a year, you’ll have a